seanteachesmath/seanteachesmath.github.io/about.md

 Sean teaches math at the University of Central Oklahoma.

-Prior to that he was at Swarthmore College for a year spent in the math and biology departments,
+Prior to that he was at Swarthmore College for a year spent in the math and biology departments.

 Prior to that he was in graduate school at the University of Utah.